Course Info / Syllabus

 Create a file named README.md in the Lab12 folder.
 The Lab 12 Template can be copied from this link:

-Any resource that you use that contributes to your understanding of exercises in this lab should be cited in the Citations section of your lab answers.
-To add citations, provide the site and a summary of what it assisted you with.
-If generative AI was used, include which generative AI system was used and what prompt(s) you fed it.
+You may refer to additional resources outside of the recommended ones provided.
+Cite any resource that contributes to your understanding in the Citations section of your lab answers, including the site and a summary of its assistance.
+If generative AI was used, include the system and prompts.

-Part 1 - Linux Network Command Cheat Sheet
+Linux Network Command Cheat Sheet

 Command Description Resource